min2ha/ukwa-site/content/target/54839/index.en.md

   "start_date": "2017-06-20T09:00:00Z"
 }

-# About Reconnection, the website of the artist Owen Griffiths

 About Reconnection is the website of the artist Owen Griffiths, an artist based between Wales and Denmark.